 2. Cellphone Cameras

 By all accounts, Lauren Miranda was an exceptional math teacher in Long Island, New York.
 She was rated as "exemplary" by her school district, and was informed she would be receiving tenure in June of this year.
-That was all, of course, before she was fired last month after it was discovered students were circulating a topless picture of her taken two and a half years ago.
+That was all, of course, before she was fired in March after it was discovered students were circulating a topless picture of her taken two and a half years ago.

 And while spies in the 1960's had an entire department of the government dedicated to inventing innovative gadgets to secretly take pictures, now all people have to do is pretend to text.
 Many nudist clubs have responded by enacting "no cellphone policies" on their premises, but with 60% of U.S. college students self-admitting to cellphone addiction, this policy certainly doesn't help with their youth recruitment efforts.
 This dynamic creates a dilemma for young nudists; is the risk of a nude picture of themselves being circulated worth the liberating experience of social nudity?
 For many, the juice just isn't worth the squeeze.